simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 27-Nov 29 2023
+Radio Blackout Forecast for Nov 28-Nov 30 2023

-              Nov 27        Nov 28        Nov 29
+              Nov 28        Nov 29        Nov 30
 R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts are likely throughout the forecast period.
+Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) radio blackouts through 30 Nov.

 ```